topyo/Web-Stack-Implemetat.ion-LEMP-/README.md

 #### Note

 Before a virtual server is lauched, a key pair must be generated and downloaded.
 A key pair consists of a public key that AWS stores, and a private key file that users store.
 Together, they allow users to connect to their instance securely.
 For Windows AMIs, the private key file is required to obtain the password used to log into the instance.
 For Linux AMIs, the private key file allows users to securely SSH into their instance.
 Amazon EC2 supports ED25519 and RSA key pair types.(Amazon, 2022).
-*The key is very important- Please save the downloaded private key (.pem file) securely and do not share it with anyone!
+*The key is very important- Please save the downloaded private key (.pem file) secIn this project we have built a flexible foundation for serving PHP websites and applications to websvisitors,urely and do not share it with anyone!
 Connection to the server will never be possible again if it is lost!

 For this project,I used my existing key pair and acknowledged that I had access to the key
 ![](Images/Key.png)